sap-linuxlab/community.sles-for-sap/README.md

 ## Recommended Versions

-This project has used the following key software version.
+This project has used the following software version.

+* python 3.9.6
-* Ansible 7.1.0
+* ansible 7.1.0 (installed with pip)
-* Ansible-core 2.14.1
+* ansible-core 2.14.1 (installed with pip)
+* jmespath 1.0.1 (installed with pip)
+* passlib 1.7.4 (installed with pip)

 We strongly recommend using these or newer versions when deploying.